aistairc/PinSout/README.md

 Accelerating 3D Indoor Space Construction from Point Clouds with Deep Learning

 # Introduction
-In general, the procedure for creating a 3D model has 5 steps that are Data Segmentation, Componenets separation, Surface generation, Components assembling and Alignment.
+In general, the procedure for creating a 3D model has five steps that are Data Segmentation, Componenets separation, Surface generation, Components assembling and Alignment.
 In the process of creating a 3D model manually, high time-consuming and labor-intensice tasks occur.
 We think "How can make the process quickly and easily?".
-So, We starting a project to automatically generate 3D model from raw point data.
+So, We are starting a project to automatically generate 3D model from raw point data.

+In this project, we create the three steps that are Semantic Segmentation, Polygonization and Featurization.
+These three steps automaticaly chnged the process of maually building 3D model.
+We uesd the following open sources in each step.

 * [PointNet] - Deep Learning on Point Sets for 3D Classification and Segmentation
 * [PCL] - Small python binding to the pointcloud library
 * [3DCityDB] - Free 3D geo database to store, represent, and manage virtual 3D city models

 # System Requirements
 This release has been tested on Linux Ubuntu 16.04 with